What are Somatoform Disorders

 - Stress and anxiety

 - Presence of physical symptoms affecting one or more parts of the body, for more than 6 months.

 - Excessive worry about one’s health

 - No trust in medical investigations, doctor’s advice

 Since it involves physical signs and symptoms, a thorough medical examination is done to exclude any underlying condition followed by a detailed psychological assessment.

 Treatment of Somatoform Disorders

-Cognitive Behavioural Therapy (CBT) is the most preferred choice of treatment as it helps the patient cope with the emotional, mental and behavioural issues associated with the disorder.
-As most patients are also anxious, depressed or stressed due to their condition, antidepressants or similar medications may be prescribed to help them recover faster.
-Family or friends may also, be counselled to help the patient come out of the situation.
+Cognitive Behavioural Therapy (CBT) is the most preferred choice of treatment as it helps the patient cope with the emotional, mental, and behavioral issues associated with the disorder.
+As most patients are also anxious, depressed, or stressed due to their condition, antidepressants or similar medications may be prescribed to help them recover faster.
+Family or friends may also, be counseled to help the patient come out of the situation.